- And the winner is

 You might be tempted to brush off personal branding as a passing trend but in reality, the only thing passing by will be your dream job – that is unless you make a commitment to developing your very own personal brand.
-Your run of the mill objective for your resume is just not going to cut it anymore.
-So let us find out what better with a head to head battle- branding statement vs. objective for resume.
+Your run-of-the-mill objective for your resume is just not going to cut it anymore.
+So let’s find out what is better with a head-to-head battle- branding statement vs. objective for resume.

 For the amount of time, you spend writing and rewriting your resume it can be very disheartening to know that the time spent by hiring managers reading your resume is minimal.
 Sorry to say, but true.
 That is why you need to grab their attention immediately and compel them to keep reading.